Update notes: Facts checked and updated with the latest stats.

 However, there are also a few other options that not only allow you to create a workshop but can provide you with an audience that might be interested in that workshop.
 If your site doesn't get a lot of traffic just yet, this can be a viable option that will get your ideas in front of people.

-Udemy is probably one of the better known create and sell platforms for online courses.
-You can set the price for your course, depending upon the uniqueness of it and the demand for it.
+Udemy is probably one of the better-known create-and-sell platforms for online courses.
+You can set the price for your course, depending on its uniqueness of it and the demand for it.
 They have more than 9 million students registered and about 4 million monthly visitors.
 For students Udemy refers to you because of their marketing, they keep half of the cost of the course.

 The platform is pretty easy to use and you can also add video content to the mix.
 The biggest advantage is in the traffic and browsers that visit the site.
 You can still bring students in yourself and you'll keep 100% of those sales, so it is completely compatible with your website efforts.
 However, you'll also benefit, even if only slightly, from Udemy's marketing efforts.